 Short-term visitors vs. residents

-How long can I drive with a foreign license?
+How long can I drive with a foreign driving license?

-Renewing Your IDP or Original Driver’s Licence While in Australia
+Renewing Your IDP or Original Driver’s Licence While in the Netherlands

 Renewing your original driver’s license

 When driving in most countries, you must have a valid international driver’s permit and driving license.
 You need to contact the government department that initially issued your license to renew it if it expires while you are abroad.
 Some countries offer online services to expatriates to reduce the hassle.
 However, if your country requires a medical report or a vision test, you might have to go back to your home country for the renewal.